 Jason has over 25 years of experience working as a carpenter in both the framing and finish trades.
 Recently he was the lead carpenter and supervisor on the Bachman Wilson House, designed by Frank Lloyd Wright and re-built on the grounds of Crystal Bridges Museum of American Art, and was the lead finish carpenter on the 15,000 square foot Red and June Hudson house in the Pinnacle subdivision in Rogers.
 He earned a business degree from Liberty University and his Bachelor of Architecture from the University of Arkansas in 2015.
 Jason, an Eagle Scout, lives with his wife and two of his six children in Anderson, Missouri.

 Ethan is originally from St. Louis, Missouri, and attended the University of Arkansas, graduating with a Bachelor of Architecture degree in 2015.
 He has been involved with a number of projects throughout the office, including Fort Smith Northside Gymnasium, Bentonville Elementary #13, and Lowell Elementary.
 Ethan enjoys designing projects that have a positive impact on the community and watching how people interact within certain spaces.
 He is currently pursuing his architect license and is in the process of studying for the ARE exams.
 Ethan finds inspiration in lending a helping hand and encouraging others to keep a positive outlook on life.
 In his free time, you will find Ethan doing something fun and adventurous, like hiking, camping, attending a Razorback game, exploring new restaurants, and hanging out with friends.

 Raye got her professional Bachelor’s degree in Architecture from Auburn University’s College of Architecture, Design, and Construction.
 She also got her Master’s of Integrated Design and Construction from Auburn’s McWhorter School of Building Science.
 After graduation, she went to work for a couple of firms in Nashville, TN.
-She later worked professionally as a web designer/graphic designer until coming to Hight Jackson in 2019.
+She later worked professionally as a web designer/graphic designer until coming to Hight Jackson.
 Raye has a passion for all areas of art, music, and design.